-For information relating to our Programme Advisory for prospective students and for details on our COVID-19 planning please scroll down the page.
+For information relating to our Programme Advisory for prospective students, the induction process and FAQs about our COVID-19 plans.

 Advisory Meeting for Prospective Students

 View our programme advisory meeting video to learn more about our College.
 Scroll down to see our FAQs about how we are offering a safe learning environment during Covid 19.
 Your future is safe with us.